 Ben Connelly is a Soto Zen teacher and Dharma heir in the Katagiri lineage.
-He teaches at Minnesota Zen Meditation Center.
-Ben is also a professional musician and teaches mindfulness in a wide variety of secular contexts.
+He also teaches mindfulness in a wide variety of secular contexts including police and corporate training, correctional facilities, and addiction recovery and wellness groups.
+Ben is based at Minnesota Zen Meditation Center and travels to teach across the United States.
 He lives in Minneapolis, Minnesota.

 Mindfulness and Intimacy, coming in February 2019

 Mindfulness is an ancient and powerful practice of awareness and nonjudgmental discernment that can help us ground ourselves in the present moment, with the world and our lives just as they are.
 But there’s a risk: by focusing our attention on something (or someone), we might always see it as something other, as separate from ourselves.
 To close this distance, mindfulness has traditionally been paired with a focus on intimacy, community, and interdependence.
 In this book, Ben Connelly shows us how to bring these two practices together—bringing warm hearts to our clear seeing.